nicholaschinjie/tmdbMovieAPI/README.md

 * Handle the json query request from a user to query photo name, description, filename and its original link from your data storage.

 ### Introduction
 This app was built using the Spring MVC Framework, which is a great way to build robust scalable API applications whilst reducing boilerplate code in Java.
-My database of choice was MongoDB given the non-relational nature of the data I retrieved and stored from the Movie API databse (TMDB).
+My database of choice was MongoDB given the non-relational nature of the data I retrieved and stored from the Movie API database (TMDB).
 I used Postman to test API calls locally.

 ### Retrieving & Saving Photos
 This API call allows users to retrieve photos from TMDB via an API call involving three **required** fields: *id* (as a query parameter), along with *filesize* and *category* as part of a json query.
 Upon retrieval, all information is then saved locally into a MongoDB database instance.